paulwizviz/go-web/README.md

 # Overview

-This a template to help you scaffold a project to create macOS, Linux and Windows native app or Docker base app incorporating a Web-based frontend (e.g. ReactJS, Vue, etc) in a single package.
+This a template to help you scaffold a project for creating macOS, Linux and Windows native app or Docker base app incorporating a Web-based frontend (e.g. ReactJS, Vue, etc) with a web and RESTFul server.

+To understand how the app is built please refer to this [doc](./docs/Build.md).

-This project is **NOT** a Go module or library where you would `go get` packages for inclusion into your project.
+**NOTE:** This project is **NOT** a Go module or library where you would `go get` packages for inclusion into your project.
 Neither is it an npm module.

 ## How do I scaffold a project from this template?